SelfishGene/tutorial_NEURON_pytorch/README.md

 This repo will contain all of the code to support:
 (1) Simulating Ball & Stick neurons using NEURON
-(2) Training DNN twins of Ball & Stick neurons using pytorch
+(2) Training DNN twins of single neuron models using pytorch

 ## File breakdown of the repo
 In order of how a new user would want to use the repo